TestProf II: Factory therapy for your Ruby tests

 end

-Now we can write create(:question) or create(:question, author: user) and do not create a separate account.
+Now we can write create(:question) or create(:question, author: user) and do not need to create a separate account.

 We can also use lifecycle callbacks: